Categories

 Climate risk manager of the year

-The Climate Risk Manager of the Year category is open to any energy or commodities firm, bank or trader that can demonstrate leadership and innovation either in its internal approach to climate risk (monitoring, measuring, modelling and mitigating its own climate risk) or through work with clients to manage their climate risk.
+The Climate Risk Manager of the year category is open to any energy or commodities firm, bank or trader that can demonstrate leadership and innovation either in its internal approach to climate risk (monitoring, measuring, modelling and mitigating its own climate risk) or through work with clients to manage their climate risk.
 The award considers the firm’s approach to both transition and physical climate risk.
-Submissions should include details of how climate risk is approached within the organisation, whether it’s integrated into the risk framework, how it’s measured and modelled and what climate progress the firm or clients have made as a result of this climate risk management work.
-Details on how the firm is tracking its progress towards its climate goals such alignment with the Paris Accord, Science-Based Targets, lowering emissions etc, are also key.
+Submissions should include details of how climate risk is approached within the organisation, whether it’s integrated into the risk framework, how it’s measured and modelled and whether it is considered as contributing to the company’s overall climate progress.
+Details on how the firm is measuring and tracking its emissions, the scale of reductions and the types of targets it’s aligning with will also be key.
+For example, has it made a net zero pledge, does it have a target under the Science-based Targets initiative, is it aligned with the Paris Accord etc.

 Market maker/Liquidity provider of the year

 This category recognises commodity derivatives markets participants that work directly with clients and/or through brokers, to make markets and provide liquidity across various commodity markets.
 Market access, volumes traded, response times, ticket sizes and reliability during periods of market stress will all be considered.
 Details on how the firm manages risk will be required.
-Including client references or testimonials is a good idea.
+Client references or testimonials are welcomed.

 Oil and products house of the year